akovalp/OllamaQuestionGenerator/README.md

 ## 💻 Usage

 1. Open the application in your browser (usually `http://localhost:8501`).
+2. Use the sidebar (**⚙️ Configuration**) to select:
+    * Your preferred provider (Ollama for local generation or Groq for cloud generation)
-2. Use the sidebar (**⚙️ Configuration**) to select the desired Ollama model (it should list the models you have downloaded) and the number of questions to generate.
+    * If using Ollama: select the Ollama model (it should list the models you have downloaded)
+    * If using Groq: enter your API key if not provided via `.env` file
+    * The number of questions to generate
 3. In the main area (**📝 Input Parameters**), enter the main topic for the reading passage.
 4. Select the target language, proficiency level, and writing style.
 5. Click the **✨ Generate Content** button.